flit/cortex_m_blocks/readme.md

 ### Test

 The `test` directory contains a simple blocks test program.
 It builds for the NXP KL28T/Z device.
-There is a GNU ARM Eclipe project in the root of the repository.
+There is a GNU ARM Eclipse project in the root of the repository.

 ### Links